Rdlesser/Pang/README.md

         Things to consider (or things I would change if I took my time):
         - It is possible that the current implementation might cause some lag when there is a large number of balls on the screen - creating balls and destroying them should be implemented using an object pool instead.
 We are able to count the maximum number of each type of ball that could appear on the screen at a certain time.
 Maybe consider producing a list (or possibly several lists) to be used as an object pool.
         - Add background music - it's a little dull at the moment.
+        - The game is built for a 1280X720 Display and doesn't respond well to wider screen resolutions - the side walls do not perfectly align with the camera bounds.
+Didn't want to dive deeply into fixing that as I feared I may "break" something else and lose points on account of the game not performing as expected.
+It is still playable on wider screens, but you may encounter "invisible wall" effects on the left and right side of the screen
         - Add a 2 player support for PC - adding another player would mean I would have to change the current implementation of the PlayerController